jbohnslav/deepethogram/README.md

 * Install PySide2: `conda install -c conda-forge pyside2==5.13.2`
 * `pip install deepethogram`

+## Pretrained models
+Rather than start from scratch, we will start with model weights pretrained on the Kinetics700 dataset.
+Go to To download the pretrained weights, please use [this Google Drive link](https://drive.google.com/file/d/1ntIZVbOG1UAiFVlsAAuKEBEVCVevyets/view?usp=sharing).
+Unzip the files in your `project/models` directory.
+The path should be `your_project/models/pretrained/{models 1:6}`.

 ## Licensing
 Copyright (c) 2020 - President and Fellows of Harvard College.
 All rights reserved.